 What does this test do?
-This is a test system for use at home to measure the amount of sugar (glucose) in your blood.
+This is a test system for use at home or in health care settings to measure the amount of sugar (glucose) in your blood.

 What is glucose?
 Glucose is a sugar that your body uses as a source of energy.
 Unless you have diabetes, your body regulates the amount of glucose in your blood.
 People with diabetes may need special diets and medications to control blood glucose.